malj/spitfire/README.md

 Convenience class for extension and lazy model transformation.
 A `Model` instance gets transformed into a reactive data model when its prototype property `state$` is called for the first time.
 If a `source` object is available in the constructor, its own enumerable properties are copied onto the new `Model` instance.

-### Model.transform(source)

-Transforms the `source` object into a reactive model by redefining its own enumerable non-function properties into proxies which handle values via getters and setters using RxJS `BehaviorSubject` instances.
-The combined latest properties are accessible via the `state$` property, an RxJS `Observable` stream of previous and next states.
-Returns the frozen `source` object.

-## Initialization

-### Convenience class (lazy)

 ```javascript
 import {Model} from 'spitfirejs'